samanshirdell/Dotfiles/readme.md

 ## Overview

 - This Neovim "rice" is a simplified version of Lazyvim, created with custom Lua files.
 It’s lightweight and includes only what you need.
+Really i just installed lazy and configured only the pluggins I wanted.
 - It features:
-  - alpha-nvim
+  - Alpha-nvim
   - Pywal theme
   - Autocompletion
   - Lualine
+  - Tabline
+  - Glow
+  - Noice
+  - Mini-icons
+  - Snacks
+    - bigfile
+    - indent
+    - input
+    - quickfile
+    - scroll
+    - statuscolumn
+    - words
   - Neo-tree
   - Telescope
   - Treesitter
+  - Gitsigns

 ### *How To Install*
 1. **Install `Neovim`:**